4 Wonderful Free Patterns to Help Dogs & Cats in Shelters

 Below you can check out the many great patterns you can use to create wonderful donations that will brighten the lives of dogs or cats awaiting adoption!

-Indy’s Ball: Here’s a simple felted ball pattern that’s a great way to use up wool scraps.
+• Why you’ll want to: This is a simple felted ball pattern that offers fun ways to both practice stranded knitting and to use up wool scraps.
 You can put a bell or squeak toy inside for a dog, or fill it with catnip for a cat!

 Patons Cables and Hearts Dog Coat